 One final note is that if you see your child incline forwards to counterbalance the bag then that’s a sign that they are unable to manage the weight even if it falls within the recommended guidelines.

 Unfortunately, some factors are outside parental control regarding the number of books required, storage and transport so it may not always be possible to conform to the ideal.

 I hope this article provided some useful information to allow you make informed decisions regarding schoolbag safety for your child.
 If in doubt, your nearest Chartered Physiotherapist will be able to advise you.

 Check out our Back to School section for lots more great ideas.

-Do you worry about your child’s heavy schoolbag?
+Have you been worried about your child’s school bag safety?
 Let us know your thoughts in the comments below